Effect of photoinduced screening on the spectroscopic signature of exciton-phonon coupling: Results and discussion

 Further evidence of this finding is found in the time domain. \Fref{Figure 3} (c) shows, for the resonant case, the TR at the exciton energy (gray) and at the low- (blue) and high-energy (red) side of the exciton peak, respectively.
 The line cuts are extracted from the TR intensity map at the energies marked in \Fref{Figure 2}(a) by vertical lines of the respective colors.
 All line cuts exhibit an in-phase oscillation persisting for a few ps.
 Conversely, the intensity oscillation for the off-resonant case shows opposite phase at the low- and high-energy side of the exciton peak, and is completely damped at the exciton peak energy (see \Fref{Figure 3} (d)).
 From Mor \textit{et al.}~\cite{Mor2021}, we know that such $\pi$-phase shift of the TR intensity at the exciton energy is connected to the node of the FT intensity, and further identifies the coherent phonon-mediated modulation of the energy of the excitonic resonance.
 The absence of this other fingerprint corroborates that these dynamics induced by exciton-phonon coupling are suppressed under resonant excitation condition.

 We now investigate the mechanism underlying the inhibition of a coherent-phonon mediated modulation of the excitonic resonance in the resonant case.
 We perform differential fitting analysis of the TR spectra at various pump-probe time delays and for both photoexcitation regimes (see red curves in \Fref{Figure 2}(b) and (c)).
 The analysis consists of two steps.
 First, we find the best parametrization of the equilibrium reflectance spectrum through Tauc-Lorenz model.
+Each Tauc-Lorentz oscillator is defined by three parameters: the peak amplitude, the peak energy and the band gap energy.
+The latter accounts for a non-constant background due to the partially overlapping tail of the upper band gap edge.
 The result is shown in \Fref{Figure 1}(b) as black curve on top of the equilibrium reflectance data.
 Then, we fit each TR spectra through variation of the least number of parameters.
-The fit function is given by $(R_{noneq}-R_{eq})/R_{eq}$, where the best-fit parameters for the equilibrium spectrum, $R_{eq}$, are kept hold in the fitting procedure. \Fref{Figure 4} shows the differential fit results under both resonant (red) and off-resonance (blue) excitation, i.e. (a) the variation of the band gap, and (b) the energy shift and (c) the intensity variation of the Tauc-Lorenz oscillator accounting for the exciton at 2.00~eV.
+The fit function is given by $(R_{noneq}-R_{eq})/R_{eq}$, where the best-fit parameters for the equilibrium spectrum, $R_{eq}$, are kept hold in the fitting procedure, while we allow the parameters for the nonequilbrium specturm, $R_{eq}$, to adjust in odrer to fit the TR spectra.
+As a result, we obtain the variation in the exciton energy and intensity from the change in the Tauc-Lorentz peak energy and amplitude, and in the band gap from the difference with respect to the upper band gap edge at equilibrium. \Fref{Figure 4} shows the differential fit results under both resonant (red) and off-resonance (blue) excitation, i.e. (a) the variation of the band gap, and (b) the energy shift and (c) the intensity variation of the Tauc-Lorenz oscillator accounting for the exciton transition at 2.00~eV.
 The temporal evolution of those observables is obtained upon \textit{global} fitting with the sum of a double exponential decaying function and an exponentially damped cosine function, convoluted with a Gaussian function that accounts for the pulses' cross correlation.
 The best fits are shown as black curves on top of the respective data for the resonant (solid) and off-resonance (dashed) case.